 Let me explain.

 Your basic truffle is a ganache center dipped in chocolate, to make a hard chocolate outside.
 Ganache is basically chocolate that’s been melted with a little cream such that, when it hardens, it’ll be softer than before.
 And in the case of a truffle, that ganache is flavored, typically, but not always, with some kind of booze.
-You vary the truffles by varying the flavoring—orange liqueur for orange truffles, whiskey for whiskey truffles, peanut butter for peanut butter truffles.
+You vary the truffles by varying the flavoring—cognac is traditional, but you can use, for example, orange liqueur to make orange truffles, coffee liqueur to make coffee truffles, whiskey for whiskey truffles, peanut butter for peanut butter truffles.
 Et cetera.

 So then, to make a truffle, you make ganache by melting chocolate with some cream and a flavoring, you chill the ganache until it’s hard enough to form balls, then you dip those balls in more melted chocolate, all of which makes a hard chocolate coating around a soft, flavored, chocolatey center.

-Soooo, I skip the dipping and simply roll my flavored balls of ganache in cool coatings.
+Make my Easy, Inspired Truffles, that’s what!
+Wherein you skip the dipping and simply roll your flavored truffle center, or ganache, in a coating.
 Like cocoa powder or sparkling sugar.
-Like chopped nuts, sprinkles, or jimmies.
-Like coconut flakes, chopped candied ginger, or crushed cookies.
-Or even powdered milk or instant espresso.
+Like chopped nuts, chopped dried or freeze-dried fruit, or instant espresso.
+Coconut flakes, chopped candied ginger, or crushed cookies.
+Or jimmies or sprinkles or whatever else strikes your fancy.

 Lest you think the simpler, rolled truffle is less thrilling than its chocolate-dipped counterpart, let me inspire you with some creative combinations of ganache and coatings.